DataViz protocols

 A toast

 Cheers to all the kind people that helped me to get started with R, answered my questions, provided feedback on code and data visualizations, and helped me to troubleshoot scripts.
 Also thanks to all co-workers for sharing data and the helpful discussions.
-Finally, twitter (and now also Mastodon) is a huge source of inspiration, a magnificent playground, and an ideal place to meet people, discuss, get feedback or just hang out and I thank anyone I interact(ed) with!
+Finally, twitter (not to be confused with “X”) was a huge source of inspiration, a magnificent playground, and an ideal place to meet people, discuss, get feedback or just hang out and I thank anyone I interact(ed) with!
+I hope to continue this on Bluesky.
 This work work was improved by specific comments from; Daniel C. de la Fuente (@DanCF93)

 How to cite